 Flatford and Constable Country walking trail, East Bergholt, Suffolk

-Explore the picturesque Stour Valley and Dedham Vale on this refreshing walk with the National Trust, the area made famous by the 18th-century paintings of John Constable, England’s foremost landscape artist of the time.
+Explore the picturesque Stour Valley and Dedham Vale on this relaxing walk with the National Trust, visiting the area made famous by the 18th-century paintings of John Constable, England’s foremost landscape artist of the time.
 See Flatford Mill, Willy Lott's House, the site of The Hay Wain painting, and visit the Village of Dedham, where Constable used to go to school.